 - Buried — “buried therefore with him by baptism into death” (Ro.
 6:4).

 - Risen — “united with him in a resurrection like his” (Ro.
 6:5, 7).

 - Ascended — “raised with Christ” (Col. 3:1).

 - Seated in heaven — “sit together in heavenly places in Christ Jesus” (Eph.
 2:6)

-Union with Christ is one of three supreme mysteries that God has revealed to us (along with the Trinity and the incarnation).
-Unpacking this mystery is the glorious work of preaching and the delightful object of study.
-Once your eyes have been opened, you will see it (and look for it) everywhere.
+Union with Christ is one of the supreme mysteries that God has revealed to us in the gospel, along with the Trinity and the incarnation.
+Unpacking this mystery is the glorious task of preaching and the delightful object of study.
+Once your eyes have been opened, you will see it—and look for it—everywhere.
 Union with Christ changes everything.